jiaaro/pydub/API.markdown

 ### silence.detect_nonsilent()

 Returns a list of all silent sections [start, end] in milliseconds of audio_segment.
-Inverse of detect_silence() and has all the same arguments.
+Inverse of detect_silent() and has all the same arguments.
 Can be very slow since it has to iterate over the whole segment.

 **Supported keyword arguments**: